riquenunes/jexia-star-trek/README.md

 ### About the code
 **index.js** - application entry point.
-It gets the command line args, translates and searchs for a character in stapi
+It gets the command line args, translates and searches for a character in stapi

 **klingonAlphabet.js** - an simple module with an array of Latin letters that represent the Klingon Alphabet and a Regex that's able to match every character of pIqaD